Collection Management Policy

 The goal of the TWU Herbarium staff is to avoid discarding of damaged specimens by properly curating the collection.
 However, for the beginning, specimens can be discarded in the following instances:

 All of the above criteria must be met before specimens can be discarded.
-When the discarded specimen is removed from the herbarium, its accession number, information, and justification for discard should be recorded in a notebook for discarded specimens.
-If the specimen has been recorded on a computer database, make note that the specimen has been discarded.
+When the discarded specimen is removed from the Herbarium, its accession number, information, and justification for discard should be recorded in a notebook for discarded specimens.
+If the specimen has been recorded on a computer database, a note should be made that the specimen has been discarded.

 Correspondence represents a historical record of not only the Herbarium and its scientists, but of plant taxonomy as well.
 We are very interested in hearing from the TWU Herbarium users and potential users.
-Any questions, comments, or suggestions should be addressed to:
+Any questions, comments, or suggestions should sent via email to firstname.lastname@example.org, via fax to 940-898-2382, or via mail to:

 The TWU Herbarium